Pebbles, Volume 1

-Pebbles is a compilation of US underground and garage single record releases from the mid- to late-1960s.
+Pebbles is a compilation of US underground and garage rock single record releases from the mid- to late 1960s.
 It had a limited original release in 1978 and a more general release in 1979 (where the album was identified simply as Pebbles).
 It was followed by several subsequent Pebbles compilations and albums (nearly 100 in all).
 This album is nowadays known as Pebbles, Volume 1 and was originally issued in 1978 as Pebbles, Volume One: Artyfacts from the First Punk Era, an obvious riff on Nuggets: Original Artyfacts from the First Psychedelic Era, a similar, groundbreaking compilation from 1972.